 The short version

 Jarvis ("we," "the bot," or "him") is a Discord app.
 We collect the minimum data needed to make the bot work.
-We don't sell your data, use it for marketing, or look at it for fun - but to make the bot work, your messages and any voice audio captured only after someone explicitly runs /voice are sent to third-party AI providers who generate responses. /play by itself does not put Jarvis into listening mode.
-Each provider processes data under their own privacy policies, which we disclose below.
-We do not authorize providers to use data for training where their terms allow opt-out, and we select configurations that minimize retention where possible.
+We don't sell your data, use it for marketing, or look at it for fun - but to make the bot work, your messages and any voice audio captured only after someone explicitly runs /voice are sent to third-party AI providers. /play by itself does not put Jarvis into listening mode.

 What we actually collect

-- Message content - Only when you talk to Jarvis directly (mention him, run a command, etc.).
-The bot does not read the surrounding channel.
+- Message content - For AI chat, only when you talk to Jarvis directly (mention him, run a command, etc.) - which also pulls in a little surrounding context, see "Conversation context" below.
+A few opt-in server features an admin can switch on do read messages in the channels they are scoped to - such as the counting game (see "Server engagement features").
+Outside an active AI chat or those features, the bot does not read the surrounding channel.
 DMs are disabled - this is a server-only operation.

-/opt out, the reply context is skipped entirely.
-None of this is stored - it's read on the fly and forgotten after he replies. - Voice transcriptions - Only after someone explicitly runs
+/opt outare skipped, whether they fall in that recent window or are the message you replied to.
+None of this is stored - it's fetched fresh each time and forgotten after he replies. - Voice transcriptions - Only after someone explicitly runs

 /voice./playor sharing a voice channel with Jarvis does not make him listen.
 Once/voiceis active, he only processes audio from opted-in users and only reacts when you say his name.
 Raw audio is never recorded or stored.
 It is transcribed live, processed, and the resulting text is written to your encrypted memory. - Conversation history ("memories") - Your messages, his replies, timestamps, and basic identifiers so the bot can remember who you are.
 These memories are tied to your account, not to any one server - they are stored per user and travel with you across every server you share with Jarvis, encrypted at rest.
 When you ask him something, he uses keyword matching to pull up the most relevant past conversations - not just the latest ones.
 This is how memory works without dumping the full channel into context.